Looking to subdivide your section?

 This is what you need to know more about regarding the Resource Management Act (RMA) reforms, which you can click here for download.

-Content in download has been written by our RPC Planner Task Lead, Tom Christie | (BEP) Int.
+Content in download has been written by our Planner Task Lead, Tom Christie | (BEP) Int.
 NZPI.

 So, how do you know if a subdivision is possible before paying lots of upfront fees?

-• Zoning and district plan rules in Auckland, Waikato, and Bay of Plenty
+• Zoning and district plan rules in Auckland, Waikato, and Bay of Plenty.

-• Minimum lot sizes and density requirements
+• Minimum lot sizes and density requirements.

-• Availability of water, wastewater, and other services
+• Availability of water, wastewater, and other services.

-• Site constraints, including natural hazards, slope, or ecological protections
+• Site constraints, including natural hazards, slope, or ecological protections.

-• Resource consent likelihood based on council guidelines
+• Resource consent likelihood based on council guidelines.

 By conducting a preliminary Feasibility and Due Diligence Assessment, our team is able to provide a clear picture of your subdivision potential before you spend on costly applications, engineering or extensive architectural work.
 This approach can save you time, reduce risk, and ensure informed decisions for landowners, developers, builders, architects, councils, solicitors or private investors.